-- 1. mRPAS requirements -mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
-Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC. - RPAS CAR requirements -There are no special CAR restrictions on RPAS models operated under 400'agl.
-All RPAS operating over 400'agl must conform to the Manufacturer Declaration/Safety Assurance provision - 3.
+- 1. mRPAS requirements- mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
+Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC. - 2.
+RPAS CAR requirements There are no special CAR restrictions on RPAS models operating under 400'agl. - 3.
 Club/Site/Event requirements - a.
-All models shall be unpowered, rubber-powered or electric-powered no internal combustion engines are allowed. - b.
-72 MHz radio systems are permitted on this OGG field as there are no nearby clubs that might cause or be susceptible to interference. - 4.
-MAAC Add-on requirements RPAS operated over 400'agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
-All event visitors must be briefed to ensure compliance with these requirements.
+Turbine powered aircraft are not allowed. - b.
+All models shall conform to club regulations in effect covering noise emissions.
+Club executive have the authority to ground any aircraft deemed too noisy.
+Mufflers on IC engines larger than .08cu.in.
+(1.3cc) are mandatory. - c.
+No aircraft other than gliders and "quiet" electric powered models are to be operated at the field before 9:00 AM - 4.
+MAAC Add-on requirements RPAS Pilots operating over 400' agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.